 First things first; the cause, the place and the severity of your hernia need to be looked at before you can exercise.
 It should go without saying, but please do talk to your doctor before you even try to exercise with a hernia.
 That’s just a side note.
 It’s also worth noting that they don’t get better without surgery.
 You will need it at some point.
 This is just how to keep fit in the meantime.

 Want to move fast?
 Jump to the right section below.

-Hernia Location and What Exercise to Avoid
+Hernia Location & What Exercise to Avoid

 In most cases, ab exercises are usually pretty hard to do and can be the riskiest when exercising with a hernia.
 It’s generally wise to give them a knock on the head for a while unless your doctor says otherwise.
 That’s point number 1.

 Until your doctor post-surgery gives you the green light, avoid doing heavy lifts both in your training and in everyday life.
-You don't want to make things worse for yourself!
-Things like deadlifts, squats and bench presses are some of the biggest lifts and therefore probably should be avoided.
+You don’t want to make things worse for yourself!
+Things like deadlifts, squats and bench presses are some of the biggest lifts and should probably be avoided.
 Take it easy!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.

 If you experience dizziness, nausea, chest pain, or any other abnormal symptoms, stop the workout at once and consult a physician or doctor immediately.